 GLA offers our clients a sizable team of engineers, geologists, and environmental technicians who excel at obtaining high-quality data, evaluating environmental impacts, and developing sound, cost-effective solutions to reduce risks to human health and the environment.
 Our professionals specialize in characterizing and reducing impacts to soil and groundwater, always with the goal of producing timely, technically defensible results within our clients’ budgets and schedules.
-Our expertise is built on nearly 30 years of successful environmental characterization and remediation projects at more than 500 sites throughout the United States, reflecting our skill at working with local, state, and federal environmental protection agencies.
+Our expertise is built on more than 30 years of successful environmental characterization and remediation projects at more than 500 sites throughout the United States, reflecting our skill at working with local, state, and federal environmental protection agencies.

 - Environmental monitoring

 - Environmental studies